n0shake/clocker/README.md

 **Clocker** is an OSX menubar utility designed to help you keep track of your friends in different time zones.
 It's written using Objective-C and is completely ad-free.

 You can find the latest App Store version [here](https://itunes.apple.com/us/app/clocker-menubar-world-clock/id1056643111?mt=12).
 Need any help?
 Tweet [me](https://twitter.com/Abhi_Shaker)!

+You can find a review of the app by SoftPedia [here](http://mac.softpedia.com/get/Utilities/Clocker-Banthia.shtml)

 ## In Action